Office of the Director

 Library and Outreach Services

-The Library and Outreach Services division, led by Jonquil Feldman, MALS, AHIP, Director of Briscoe Library and Outreach Services, coordinates services to assist library users and the community in finding and managing health sciences information resources efficiently.
+The Library and Outreach Services division, led by Jonquil Feldman, M.A.L.S., AHIP, Director of Briscoe Library and Outreach Services, coordinates services to assist faculty, staff, students, researchers and the community in finding and managing health sciences information resources efficiently.

-Access Services, headed by Chris Gaspard, MLIS, Head of Access Services and Interlibrary Loan, staffs the Circulation and Library Services Desks and keeps the library open 110 hours per week.
-Library users come to the Circulation Desk to register for borrowing privileges and off-campus access, check out or renew library materials, add money to their print or photocopy accounts, pay fines and fees for Interlibrary Loan and Document Delivery services, and pick up passwords for use with guest computers.
+Access Services, headed by Chris Gaspard, M.L.I.S., Head of Access Services and Interlibrary Loan, staffs the Circulation Desk and keeps the library open 129 hours per week during the academic year.
+Circulation Desk staff process registration for borrowing privileges and off-campus access, check out or renew library materials, add money to print or photocopy accounts, receive fines and fees for Interlibrary Loan, Document Delivery and Literature Search services, and issue guest computer passwords.
 Access Services staff are responsible for reshelving library materials and generally ensuring an inviting environment in which to study and do research.
 The Document Delivery service provides copies of library-owned materials in print or electronic format.
-Interlibrary Loan staff obtain materials not available in the Library’s collection from other libraries and also loans or provides copies of materials in our collection to other libraries.
+Interlibrary Loan staff obtain materials not available in the Library’s collection from other libraries and also loans or provides copies of materials from our collection to other libraries.

-Education and Information Services, headed by Katie Prentice, MLIS, AHIP, Head of Educational Services, assists library users in finding and using resources more efficiently.
+Education and Information Services, headed by Katie Prentice, M.L.I.S., AHIP, Head of Educational Services, assists library users in finding and using resources more efficiently.
 On-Call librarians provide reference and research assistance in person, on the telephone, by email or through instant messaging.
 Support is provided for users of computer-based learning programs, digital scanners, and resources for hand-held mobile devices such as smartphones and tablets.
-A fee-based computer search service is available for those who need the expertise of a librarian to compile a comprehensive search of the literature.
-Librarians provide a variety of workshops on resources including PubMed, OvidSP MEDLINE, EndNote, RefWorks, creating and presenting research posters, resources for mobile devices, professional applications of social media such as Facebook, and collaboration tools such as Google Docs.
+A fee-based literature search service is available for those who need the expertise of a librarian to conduct a comprehensive search of the literature.
+Librarians teach classes on resources including PubMed, OvidSP MEDLINE, EndNote, RefWorks, evidence-based medicine and critical appraisal of the literature, creating and presenting research posters, records management, resources for mobile devices, professional applications of social media such as Facebook, and collaboration tools such as Google Docs.
 In addition to regularly scheduled classes in the library, workshops can be offered by request at all campus locations and tailored to a group’s needs.
 Individual consultations are also available by appointment.

-Outreach Services, headed by Peg Seger, MA, MLIS, Head of Outreach Services, is anchored by an annual outreach subcontract with the National Network of Libraries of Medicine South Central Region (NN/LM SCR) and by the Circuit Librarian Health Information Network (CLHIN) program, begun in 1989.
-The NN/LM SCR outreach subcontract supports outreach activities such as participating in health fairs; providing instruction on using PubMed, Medline Plus, and other health related databases to health professionals and the lay public; and demonstrating tools for accessing health information at professional meetings and events.
-The community health information blog Staying Well Connected is also coordinated by Outreach Services.
+Outreach Services, headed by Peg Seger, M.A., M.L.I.S., Head of Outreach Services, is anchored by an annual outreach subcontract with the National Network of Libraries of Medicine South Central Region (NN/LM SCR) and by the Circuit Librarian Health Information Network (CLHIN).
+Outreach activities include providing instruction on using PubMed, Medline Plus, and other health related databases to health professionals and the lay public at health fairs, professional meetings and community events.
+Accredited continuing education (CE) courses on using databases and other information resources are offered to nurses and pharmacists.

 The CLHIN program provides information services to member hospitals and clinics in South Texas that have no other access to libraries or medical literature.
 Services include database searches on MEDLINE and other databases, document delivery and consultation on information management.